Sai Yok district

-Sai Yok (ไทรโยค, [sāj jôːk]) is a district (amphoe) in Kanchanaburi province in western Thailand.
+Sai Yok (ไทรโยค, [sāj jôːk]) is a district (amphoe) in Kanchanaburi province in western Thailand and is located northwest of Bangkok.

 Geography

 The district is in the valley of the Khwae Noi River in the Tenasserim Hills area.
 It borders Myanmar to the south.
 Along the river the Death Railway runs to Nam Tok Sai Yok Noi.

 Sai Yok National Park was created on 27 October 1980 and covers an area of about 500 km2.
 The most famous sight in the park is the Sai Yok waterfall.

 Neighboring districts are (from north clockwise) Thong Pha Phum, Si Sawat, Mueang Kanchanaburi of Kanchanaburi Province and Tanintharyi Division of Myanmar.